henrykohl/MongoDB-Connector/README.md

 * Problem statement: Release our own package -> Push our entire code to the Github

+* In this lecture, we create our own package.

 * (46:30) MongoDB --> NoSql => Document{Key: value} (Dict, JSON, ...)
            |
            -----> Local server